On the cells and associated varieties of highest weight Harish-Chandra modules: Introduction

-Actually, Joseph \cite{Jo84} proved that an associated variety $V(L_w)$ is a union of orbital varieties defined as follows.
-Let $\mathcal{O}\subseteq \mathfrak{g}$ be a nilpotent $\mathbf{G}$-orbit.
-The irreducible components of $\overline{\mathcal{O}}\cap \mathfrak{n}$ are called orbital varieties of $\mathcal{O}$.
-They all take the form $\mathcal{V}(w)=\overline{\mathbf{B}(\mathfrak{n}\cap w\mathfrak{n})}$ for some $w\in W$.
-Then an associated variety of the form $V(L_w)$ is irreducible if and only if it contains only one orbital variety.
+Joseph \cite{Jo84} proved that the associated variety $V(L_w)$ is a union of orbital varieties defined as follows.
+Let $\mathcal{O}\subseteq \mathfrak{g}$ be a nilpotent $G$-orbit.
+The irreducible components of $\overline{\mathcal{O}}\cap \mathfrak{n}$ are called {\it orbital varieties} of $\mathcal{O}$.
+They all take the form $\mathcal{V}(w)=\overline{B(\mathfrak{n}\cap w\mathfrak{n})}$ for some $w\in W$.
+The associated variety $V(L_w)$ is called {\it irreducible} if and only if it contains only one orbital variety.
 Tanisaki \cite{Ta} showed that there exist reducible associated varieties of the form $V(L_w)$ in type $B$ and $C$.
 For a long time, people conjectured that all associated varieties of the form $V(L_w)$ are irreducible in the case of type $A$ (see \cite{BoB3} and \cite{Mel}).
-However, Williamson \cite{Wi} showed that there exist counter-examples in 2014.
-So the structure of $V(L_w)$ or $V(L(\lambda)) $ is still mysterious.
-In this paper, we will give some answers in the case of type $A$.
-We classify the highest weight Harish-Chandra modules of the form $L_w$ and describe their associate varieties explicitly.
-Furthermore, we also count the number of such Harish-Chandra modules corresponding to a given associated variety.
+However, Williamson \cite{Wi} showed that there exist counter examples.
+So the structure of $V(L_w)$ or $V(L(\lambda)) $ is still mysterious even in type $A$.